hulyak/multi-agent-ai-skeleton/DEVPOST_WRITEUP.md

 ### Community

 - Open source the resurrection engine
-- Create a gallery of resurrected agents
+- Create a gallery of CrewOS agents
 - Build a marketplace for agent specs
 - Enable community contributions of IDL parsers

 ## The Bigger Picture

-CrewOS: CORBA Reborn demonstrates that AI agents aren't just for new systems - they can breathe new life into legacy architectures.
-Organizations don't have to throw away decades of carefully-designed interfaces.
+CrewOS: CORBA Reborn demonstrates that AI agents aren't just for new systems—they can modernize legacy architectures.
+Organizations don't have to discard decades of interface specifications.
 They can resurrect them.

-This is the promise of Kiro: making it easy to build, test, and deploy multi-agent systems.
-Whether you're starting from scratch or resurrecting legacy code, Kiro provides the framework, the workflow, and the tools to succeed.
+This is Kiro's promise: making it easy to build, test, and deploy multi-agent systems.
+Whether starting from scratch or resurrecting legacy code, Kiro provides the framework, workflow, and tools to succeed.

-**From the graveyard of enterprise software, we bring forth the future of AI agents.** 🧟‍♂️⚡✨

 ---